NicholasCorniaOrpheus/whirlpool-of-imaginary-sounds/a_madrigalist_wuerfelspiel/to_do.md

 - [ ] Calculate base parameters for realization (percentual values)
 - [ ] Ingest poems
 - [ ] Visualizations: pyvis graph, export schema and realization to lilypond
-- [ ] Assemblage and algorithm based on parameters and chance (3d6 or 2d6)
+- [x ] Assemblage and algorithm based on parameters and chance (3d6 or 2d6)

 # Conversions